Ledgerback/hugo-book/content/docs/mainsito/About.md

 ### Mascot

 Our mascot is our super adorable and quick-witted stork you see in our logo, Scout Stork.
 Scout is flying across the frontiers to find and share knowledge.
+Thus, our members are known as storks.

 ---
 ## Follow LDCRC

-[Website](https://www.ledgerback.coop/): Find out about the LDCRC
+[Website](https://www.ledgerback.xyz/): Find out about the LDCRC

 [Twitter](https://twitter.com/ledgerback): Follow and chat with us on Twitter